Spiria-Digital/laravel-statsd/README.md

 ```

 Note: Data will only be sent to Statsd if your environment matches the environments defined in the config file.

+This package is an updated version of rcrowe/laravel-statsd and has been tested with laravel 5.4+ only.
+It does not currently support Lumen.